DoNotWorr/sonarqube-discord-bot/README.md

 # SonarQuBot

-To make this work with your discord-bot you need to add your bot-token to an app.properties file inside the root-map.
+To make this work with your discord-bot you need to add your bot-token to an app.properties file inside the root folder:
 <br>
 ###app.properties
 ><br> token=botToken123